GiovanniBaccichet/CompactProbes/notebooks/README.md

 The series of notebooks deal mainly with 3 different sources of data: the one coming from [UIJ Dataset](https://zenodo.org/records/7801798), that are useful to understand the trends wrt Information Elements in a very large and modern (but unlabelled) dataset; the one coming from our extended version of the [Pintor et al. dataset](https://www.sciencedirect.com/science/article/abs/pii/S1389128622000196), extracted following what the authors did in the paper; the last, but most interesting one is coming from the same extended dataset, but using a different approach in data extraction: we implemented a custom dissector to extract each sub-field of the Information Elements.

-This data extraction technique allows us to have the maximum granularity possible with respect to the
+> This data extraction technique allows us to have the maximum granularity possible with respect to the actual bits of data used to discriminate between devices, in the context of MAC Address de-randomization techniques.

 ## Folder Structure